luxonis/depthai-docs-website/source/pages/calibration.rst

 pre-calibrated - but you may want to re-calibrate for better quality in your installation (e.g. after mounting the board to something), or if the calibration quality has started to fade over use/handling.

 Below is a quick video showing the (re-) calibration of the :ref:`BW1097 - RaspberryPi Compute Module`.
+In short, the calibration uses the intersections to determine the orientation and distance of the checkerboard.
+So the greatest accuracy will be obtained by a clear print or display of the provided checkerboard image on a flat plane.

+The flatness of the calibration checkerboard is very important.
+Do not use curved monitors, or calibration targest that have any 'waviness'.
+So if you print the checkerboard, please make sure affix the sheet to a known flat surface, without any waves.
+That said, using a laptop with a flat monitor is usually the easiest technique.

 Watching the video below will give you the steps needed to calibrate your own DepthAI.
 And for more information/details on calibration options, please see the steps below and also :code:`./calibrate.py --help` which will print out all of the calibration options.